geb/geb/doc/manual/src/chapters/111-cloud-browsers.md

 In (3) we're specifying which applications the BrowserStack Tunnel should be able to access.
 Multiple applications can be specified.
 If no applications are specified, the tunnel will not be restricted to particular URLs.
-In (4) we're saying that we want our tests to run in 3 different browsers; this will generate the following `Test` tasks: `firefoxMac19Test`, `chromeMacTest` and `internetExplorerWindows9Test`.
+In (4) we're saying that we want our tests to run in 3 different browsers using the shorthand syntax; this will generate the following `Test` tasks: `firefoxMac19Test`, `chromeMacTest` and `internetExplorerWindows9Test`.
+We can also explicitly specify the required browser capabilities as we do in (5) if the shorthand syntax doesn't allow you to express all needed capabilities; the example will generate a `Test` task named `nexus4Test`.
 You can use `allBrowserStackTests` task that will depend on all of the generated test tasks to run all of them during a build.
-The configuration closure specified at (5) is used to configure all of the generated test tasks; for each of them the closure is run with delegate set to a test task being configured.
+The configuration closure specified at (6) is used to configure all of the generated test tasks; for each of them the closure is run with delegate set to a test task being configured.
-Finally in (6) we pass credentials for BrowserStack.
+Finally in (7) we pass credentials for BrowserStack.